 1. I am the Senior Director of Customer Services and Reporting for defendant Enron Energy Services ("Enron") and am primarily responsible for managing and supervising the billing, invoicing and reporting for Enron's direct access customers.
 Based on my personal knowledge, and my review of the relevant business records of Enron, I could and would testify competently to the following facts.

-2. During January, 2001, numerous individuals in my department and I began preparing to issue Direct Access Service Requests ("DASR") to Southern California Edison ("So Cal Edison") and Pacific Gas and Electric ("PG&E") (collectively, the "Utilities") according to tariff Rule 22 of both Utilities, directing the Utilities to begin providing electricity directly to Enron customers located in the service territories of those Utilities.
+2. During January, 2001, numerous individuals in my department and I began preparing to issue Direct Access Service Requests ("DASR") to Southern California Edison ("So Cal Edison") and Pacific Gas and Electric ("PG&E") (collectively, the "Utilities") in accordance with and as permitted by tariff Rule 22 of both Utilities, directing the Utilities to begin providing electricity directly to Enron customers located in the service territories of those Utilities.

 3. Under my supervision, Enron submitted 7,647 such DASRs to PG&E on January 24, 2001.
 Similarly, under my supervision Enron submitted 4,396 such DASRs to So Cal Edison on January 31, 2001.
 These DASRs each represent a single Utility account (or meter) and were divided among Enron's approximately 135 direct access customers which have facilities located in the service territories of PG&E and So Cal Edison, each of which maintains one or more sites and accounts.